 A decrease whole-blood viscosity has been shown to have several advantages in sports performance (such as increased oxygen and nutrient supply to working muscle tissues, and thus increasing exercise performance ).
 A single dose of garlic was reported to further increase blood fluidity in ten trained male college endurance athletes .
 It seems to be able to increase fibrinolytic activity which has been suggested as the mechanism of decreasing fibrinogen concentration [2,4].
 Decreased fibrinogen concentration results in lower plasma viscosity .
 Naoaki and coworkers reported that aged garlic extract increases the turnover of aerobic glucose metabolism, reduces oxidative stress, and promotes oxygen supply.
 However, it does not seem to increase maximal oxygen consumption, blood oxygen saturation and consequently performance during exercise in humans under hypoxia .

 Different processing methods result in differences in the intensity of its anti-fatigue effect .
-Extraction of raw garlic followed by its natural aging seems to be the most favorable .
+Extraction of raw garlic followed by its natural ageing seems to be the most favourable .

 Interaction With Hormones